- Submit the New Resources application by April 1.

 - Submitting the Test of English as a Foreign Language (TOEFL) IBT or the IBT Special Home Edition

 - Or submitting the International English Language Testing System (IELTS)

 - Or submitting and being granted an English Language Test Waiver (Click here to find out more about the process)

-- In order to be considered for admission, students must submit official scores or be granted a waiver.
-For students who submit testing, a minimum score of 100 IBT, or 100 ITP, or 7 IELTS, or 125 DET** is required.
+- In order to be considered for regular admission, students must submit official scores or be granted a waiver.
+For students who submit testing, a minimum score of 100 IBT, 7 IELTS, or 125 DET

-- However, students who are qualified for admission to Pitzer in all ways except English proficiency are eligible for the International Scholars Program.
+- However, students who are qualified for admission to Pitzer in all ways except English proficiency are also eligible for admission to Pitzer College through the International Scholars Program.
 Applicants must:

 - Or have submitted an English Language Test Waiver and been notified that they will be considered for admission through the International Scholars Program.

-- Pitzer can only accept the IELTS, the Internet Based Testing version of TOEFL, or the ITP version of TOEFL.
-Pitzer does not currently accept alternate tests of English proficiency (such as Duolingo (DET), paper-based TOEFL, etc.), but they may be included in your English Language Test Waiver to support your request.
+- Pitzer can only accept the IELTS, the Internet Based Testing version of TOEFL, the Internet Based Testing Special Home Edition of TOEFL, or the DuoLingo (DET).
+Pitzer does not currently accept alternate tests of English proficiency (paper-based TOEFL, etc.), but they may be included in your English Language Test Waiver to support your request.

 - For more information about applying as an international student, please click here.